cadaeix/HandwritingAnimator/README.md

 ## Contributing

-Feel free to submit a pull request.
+Feel free to submit a pull request or something

 ## Todo?

-What if I bundle a handwriting generator model with this
+- Attach this to something inspired by [this](https://github.com/sjvasquez/handwriting-synthesis) so that you can generate both the handwriting and the animation in one step???